pleonova/data-diary/README.md

 ## Motivation
 I used to actively journal when I was a kid.
-Those entries are a timecapsule of my life, those memories would have mostly been forgotten had I no record of them.
+Those entries are a timecapsule of my life; those memories would have mostly been forgotten had I no record of them.
 That is the motivation for this project, a more automated and perhaps more objective approach to journaling - for me and for anyone else who wants to use my templates.

 I often believe I spent x time on something or didn't do y, but my data can tell me otherwise.
 It's through the **active** process of revisiting my data and idenitifying anomolies and finding interesting patterns, that I am able to tell a more cohesive story about different periods of my life and perhaps even make some changes in behavior.
 It's also helped me realize how finite time truly is.